Choi Jae-won

 Choi Jae-won (born 1967) is a South Korean film investor, planner, and producer, as well as the co-founder and current CEO of Anthology Studio, a subsidiary of Studio LuluLala.
 He started his career as security analyst at a venture capital company.
 He became film investor after he introduced South Korea's first film investment fund.

 Throughout his career, he has held CEO positions at iPictures, Barunson E&A, Next Entertainment World, and withUs Film.
 Moreover, he has served as the former head of Warner Bros.
 Korea, fostering collaboration between the domestic film market and major Hollywood studios.

-Choi Jae-won oversaw the investment, production, and distribution of numerous films.
-He has been involved in films such as Kim Jee-woon's A Tale of Two Sisters and The Good, the Bad, the Weird (2008); as well as Bong Joon-ho's Memories of Murder, The Host, and Mother.
-Additionally, he was involved in Yang Woo-suk's The Attorney (2013) which is ranked 16th in South Korean box office of all time and had sold more than ten million tickets.
+Choi Jae-won has overseen the investment, production, and distribution of numerous critically acclaimed films.
+His portfolio includes collaborations with director Kim Jee-woon's A Tale of Two Sisters and The Good, the Bad, the Weird (2008); as well as Bong Joon-ho's Memories of Murder, The Host, and Mother.
+He also worked on Yang Woo-suk's 2013 film Yang Woo-suk's The Attorney (2013), which sold over ten million tickets and ranks among the highest-grossing films in South Korean box office history.

 In 2020, the Ministry of Culture, Sports and Tourism appointed Choi Jae-won as one of seven members of the Korean Film Council (KOFIC).
-The term of office was from January 3, 2020, to January 3, 2022.
-In January 2021, he was appointed as the vice chairman of the Korean Film Council (KOFIC).
+He served a two year term from January 3, 2020, to January 3, 2022.
+During this tenure, he was also appointed vice chairman of the council in January 2021.

 Early life and education

 Choi Jae-won was born in 1967.
-After attending Seondeok High School, he became a member of the Class of 1986 in Korea University's Department of Agricultural Economics, which is now known as Food and Resource Economics.
-Choi loved drawing, but gave up going to art school due to his father's opposition, which was a lifelong regret for him.
-During his college years, he channeled his creative impulses by performing in plays.
-He also worked as a composition writer at Korea Broadcasting Corporation.
+After attending Seondeok High School, he enrolled in Korea University in 1986.
+He studied in the Department of Agricultural Economics, which has since been renamed the Department of Food and Resource Economics.
+Although he aspired to attend art school, he abandoned the idea due to his father's opposition.
+During college, he pursued his creative interests through theater.
+Choi later worked as a writer for the Korea Broadcasting Corporation.